 Simmering conflict boiled over into open warfare in the spring of 1775, with skirmishes at Lexington and Concord, and ferocious fighting at Bunker Hill.
 Two weeks later, a 43-year-old Virginia planter named George Washington rode into Cambridge, Massachusetts, to take over the newly formed Continental Army.

-For the first two and half years of war, the rugged country between Boston and Quebec witnessed a dozen battles – including some of the bloodiest engagements of the Revolution.
-At last, the stunning American victory at Saratoga in 1777 brought about surrender of an entire British Army corps and the entry of France into the war on America’s side.
+For the first two and half years of war, the rugged country of the Northern Theaterwitnessed a dozen battles – including some of the bloodiest engagements of the Revolution.
+At last, the stunning American victory at Saratoga in 1777 brought about the surrender of an entire British Army corps and the entry of France into the war on America’s side.

 DAY 1 Boston

 Guests organize travel to Boston.
 Opening night reception at the historic Parker House hotel, followed by dinner in Boston’s Old City Hall.